-Appendix A describes the pre-staged equipment and supplies to handle minor operational spills will be kept in a state of readiness on the drilling vessel.
-It will be accompanied by the primary oil spill response vessels on standby, on location, and ready to assist with any overboard release.
+Appendix A describes the equipment and personnel pre-staged at Wainwright that would be used to initiate and support shoreline response.
 Pre-staged equipment would be inspected monthly throughout the drilling season to ensure it is secure and ready for deployment in the event of an emergency.
 Inspections of response equipment would be performed by ACS as part of their periodic maintenance system, and the inspection records would be maintained through ACS.